 In classifying each lease, the Company assesses whether substantially all the risks and rewards incidental to ownership of an underlying asset are transferred.
 If so, the lease is classified as a finance lease; otherwise, it is classified as an operating lease.
 In such assessment, the Company considers certain indicators-e.g., whether the lease covers all of the asset's useful life.

-The Company recognizes the lease payments associated with operating leases as revenue on a straight-line basis over the lease term, which are included in "other income" (notes 35 y 13).
+The Company recognizes the lease payments associated with operating leases as revenue on a straight-line basis over the lease term, which are included in 'other income (notes 35 and 13).

 H. Loans